dalapatisougata/WeatherInformationApp/README.md

-Now Just Enter City Name and you will get the weather details for the perticular city.I have attached the screen shot for more details.
+Now Just Enter City Name and you will get the weather details for the perticular city.
+I have attached the screenshot for more details.